Home > Health & Wellness > Health Library > Childhood Acute Lymphoblastic Leukemia Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 A major goal of current ALL clinical trials is to provide effective CNS therapy while minimizing neurologic toxic effects and other late effects.

 All therapeutic regimens for childhood ALL include intrathecal chemotherapy.
-Intrathecal chemotherapy is usually started at the beginning of induction, intensified during consolidation (four to eight doses of intrathecal chemotherapy given every 2–3 weeks), and, in certain protocols, continued throughout the maintenance phase.
+Intrathecal chemotherapy is usually started at the beginning of induction, intensified during consolidation and, in many protocols, continued throughout the maintenance phase.

 Intrathecal chemotherapy typically consists of one of the following: